-The Cross-Registration Program provides Columbia College students with the opportunity to enroll in weekly instrumental (classical and jazz), composition, and vocal instruction at The Juilliard School.
-Students must submit a formal application and audition successfully at Juilliard to be accepted into the Cross-Registration Program.
-Annual juries will be held at Juilliard at the end of each academic year, to determine that students are eligible to continue in the program.
+The Cross-Registration Program allows Columbia College students to enroll concurrently in weekly instrumental (classical and jazz), composition, and vocal instruction at The Juilliard School.
 The Cross-Registration Program covers weekly instruction only; ensembles and classes at Juilliard are generally not open to participants in the Cross-Registration Program.

-Applicants to the Cross-Registration Program may be incoming first-year students or continuing students in Columbia College, and they should submit a Juilliard Application for Admission, including pre-screening materials.
-Students in the cross-registration program may participate in the program for up to four years of study and have the option of applying to the joint B.A./M.M. program in their junior year.
+Applicants to the Cross-Registration Program may be incoming first-year students or continuing students in Columbia College.
+In addition to being accepted by Columbia College, Students interested in the Cross-Registration Program must submit a Juilliard Application for Admission, including pre-screening materials, and must audition successfully to be accepted into the Cross-Registration Program.

+Students in the Cross-Registration Program may participate in the program for up to four years of study.
+Annual juries will be held at Juilliard at the end of each academic year to determine that students are eligible to continue in the program.
+Students participating in the Cross-Registration Program have the option of applying to the Joint B.A./M.M.
+Program in their junior year (see details below).